 Verification of Income:

-A copy of the Student's Income Tax Return filed with IRS (1040, 1040EZ, or TeleFile) or FTB must be submitted with the application.
+A copy of the Student's Income Tax Return filed with IRS (1040, 1040EZ, or TeleFile) or FTB must be submitted with the application and must include both the signature of the student and tax preparer.
 If a copy is not available, a statement from the IRS or FTB must be provided verifying the Student's Annual Gross Income (AGI) or that no record of a return was filed.

 Note: Student's Annual Gross Income (AGI) for 2017-2018 Academic Year is: $12,486.